Home / Delve into the Depths in the Kobold Blog / Planar Boutiques, part 4: buy the trip of a lifetime!

 about Brian Suskind

-A multiple ENnie award winning designer, Brian has worked on nearly all of the products for Kobold Press.
-He’s also co-lead game designer for Draco Studios and has created TTRPG products for Legendary Games, Beadle & Grimm, Zombie Sky Press, and Storm Bunny Studios, among others.
+A multiple ENNIE award winning designer, Brian is a game designer with Kobold Press and has worked on nearly all of the products.
+In addition, he’s created TTRPG products for Legendary Games, Beadle & Grimm, Zombie Sky Press, and Storm Bunny Studios, among others.
 In his spare time, he’s a screenwriter and noted mimic aficionado.

 Leave a Comment